Application Forms -

 Each fall there is an informational meeting about the Magnet programs for interested grade 8 students and their parents/guardians.
 The meeting is always held in the month of October.
 Because things seem to be changing all the time, at this time, the meeting will be held virtually.
 Parents should attend with their children.
 Please check the exact date under Upcoming Events.
 We will have one meeting at 6:30 PM for all applicants.
 The meeting will be held via zoom and the zoom information will be added on our school website as the date approaches.
 An FAQ sheet can be found here.

-Selection is based on a student's achievement record in mathematics, social studies, science, and English, demonstrated interest in mathematics, science, social studies and computer science, and teacher recommendations.
-Applicants take a series of mathematical and verbal aptitude, achievement.
+Selection is based on a student's achievement record in mathematics, social studies, science, and English, demonstrated interest in mathematics, science, social studies and computer science.

 There will not be a CoGAT test admisistered for applicants this year.
 You can find updated information regarding testing and the application processes on the FAQ sheet.